carlospzlz/dojo-learning-environment/README.md

 cargo run --release --bin dojo-learning-environment-gui
 ```

-Using the GUI, you can start and stop training or step through the process
+Using the GUI, you can `Start` and `Stop` training or step through the process
 incrementally using the `Next` button.

 Take some time to explore the GUI and discover its full functionality.
 One